 How to request the tax credit for household expenses

-The tax credit may be taken into account in the withholding rate on your tax card for the current year.
-Alternatively, you can ask for the credit later, when you receive your pre-completed tax return.
+The credit may be taken into account in the withholding rate on your tax card for the current year.
+Alternatively, you can ask for the credit later, notifying the Tax Administration about your expenses either during the year or after you have received your pre-completed tax return next spring.

 To file the required details, you need the following information:

 the company’s Business ID or individual worker’s personal identity code

 the invoice total or the gross wages – if you divide the expenses with your spouse, specify your portion of the invoice or wages

 the part of the expenses relating to work, including taxes or social security expenses

 Save the receipts for what you've paid for the work done.
 We may ask you to show them later.

 Report the expenses entitling to the credit for 2018

 ALTERNATIVE 1: REPORT THE INFORMATION FOR A REVISED TAX CARD